Let’s kick things off with a channel manager definition:

 What Is the Best Channel Manager for Hotels, B&Bs and Vacation Rentals?

 Well, that depends on your budget and what features you want from it.
 Some channel manager software allows you to alter rates and cancellation policy by channel – so if there’s a travel site prone to cancellations, you can require a cancellation fee as a safety net.
 Look for a channel manager that truly saves you time by synchronising more than just rates and availability.
-Sophisticated channel managers will sync all of your photos, content, descriptions, terms, policies and more, eliminating repetition errors and saving you valuable time and energy.
+Sophisticated B&B, vacation rental and hotel overbooking solutions will sync all of your photos, content, descriptions, terms, policies and more, eliminating repetition errors and saving you valuable time and energy.

 We would advise that you conduct a channel manager comparison based on your property type to get the best one for you.
 When you do, it’s best to bear in mind the following: